Racial Profiling Curriculum and Resources

-Like the cases of Emmett Till and Rodney King before it, the case of Trayvon Martin has activated millions of Americans to urgently seek answers to how we can finally end wide-spread, officially-sanctioned, racial profiling and racially motivated violence against and humiliation of racial and ethnic minorities.
-We believe that the time is right to leverage the heightened national attention created by the Trayvon Martin shooting, to raise awareness and create dialogue about the problem of racial and ethnic profiling nationwide.
-We also believe that this dialogue must happen in our schools and communities, amongst parents, educators, and with our youth.
+With the heightened national attention created by the death of Michael Brown, NEA believes that we must raise awareness and create dialogue about the problem of racial and ethnic profiling nationwide.
+We believe that this dialogue must happen in our schools and communities, amongst parents, educators, and with our youth.

 - Racial Profiling Curriculum Guide (organized by topic) - a guide to select existing curriculum and lesson plans